Baicheng-MiQ/23-CSS-Hackathon/README.md

 ```
 git clone https://github.com/Baicheng-MiQ/23-CSS-Hackathon.git
 ```
+If you fail to clone the repo, please make sure you have [Git](https://git-scm.com/) installed on your machine.
+Also, make sure you have logged in to your GitHub account.
+[How to log in to your GitHub account on Git.](https://docs.github.com/en/get-started/quickstart/set-up-git)
 ## How to fire up the project

-Make sure you have [Node.js](https://nodejs.org/en/) installed on your machine.
+Make sure you have [Node.js](https://nodejs.org/en/) and npm installed on your machine.

 ### Project setup